Distribution of closed shelf material

 The closed shelf material can be reserved only if there are no other open shelf copies available.
 However, if you need to consult a specific closed shelf copy, you can enquire at the first-access desk.

-The materials placed in the book storage (identified in the catalogue by the wording Magazzino) are retrieved twice a week.
+The materials placed in the book storage (identified in the catalogue by the wording Magazzino) are retrieved twice a week, usually in the morning of Tuesday and Thursday; generally, requests received by 8.00 am of the days of collection will be processed.

 Collection of materials